 4120 International Parkway, Suite 1100

 Phone Number: 800-637-7439

 It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
-It is also unlikely Southwest would sue you for a debt you may not owe or they cannot validate.
+It is also unlikely SWC would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Get Free BBB A+ Attorney.
 Call 475-277-1600 NOW